 In March, a first round of grants distributed more than $10 million to 128 nonprofits navigating the immediate economic and health impacts of the pandemic.
-In April, the Fund augmented those initial investments with an additional $850,000 in grants that helped further address mounting food insecurity in our region.
-In Phase 2, grants will focus on childcare, mental and behavior health, and emergency financial assistance, guided by a new advisory body.
+In April, the Fund augmented those initial investments with an additional $850,000 in grants that further addressed mounting food insecurity in our region.
+In mid-June, Phase 2 grants deployed $9.2 million to 220 nonprofits and coalitions, focusing on childcare, mental and behavior health, and emergency financial assistance.
 In future phases, the Fund will continue to adapt to urgent and emerging needs as they evolve.
 Learn more about the principles guiding the Fund.

 Formed by a coalition of philanthropy, government, and business partners, the COVID-19 Response Fund so far has galvanized a total of $28.8 million from a growing list of partners and online contributors.
 In times of crisis, coordination is vital in getting critical resources to communities who need them most.
 We are grateful to everyone who has supported the COVID-19 Response Fund during this difficult and dynamic time.